-Back to school lunches stressing you out?
 These lunch box hacks will make life easier and streamline your already busy mornings.
-No more scrambling 10 minutes before the kids need to be out the door trying to figure out what to pack for lunch and no more packing junk filled lunches that are more convenient than healthy.
-These healthy lunch tips will help remove the stress from back to school season and school mornings!
+These EASY lunch tips will help remove the stress from back to school lunches and crazy school mornings!

-Ahh, tis the season — time to start stressing about lunch boxes, permission slips, and science project due tomorrow.
-Back to school is a blessing and a curse — the routine and having the kids out of the house is awesome, but the added responsibilities can be a total pain.
+Back to school is a blessing and a curse.
+The routine and having the kids out of the house is awesome, but the added responsibilities can be a total pain.

-(This is a sponsored post written by me on behalf of Martin’s Famous Potato Rolls and Bread.
+(This is a sponsored post written by me on behalf of Lindsay’s Olives.
 All thoughts and opinions are my own and I only work with brands I really, truly believe will benefit you!
 Thank you for supporting Morgan Manages Mommyhood!)

 7 Can’t Miss Lunch Box Hacks

-For kiddos too little to read, I love placing stickers on the bags for a little fun — Owen especially loves this!
+For kiddos too little to read, I love placing stickers on the bags for a little fun — my preschooler especially loves this!

 Lunch box hack #5: Assemble the night before

-Lunch box hack #6 : Homemade Peanut Free Freeze sandwiches
+Lunch box hack #6 : Homemade Peanut Free Freezer sandwiches

 A blessing in disguise, I was able to learn how to make them myself (it’s super easy, promise) so I wasn’t spending a billion dollars a year on them.
 Win!